WedTexts Alternative: An Honest Comparison for 2026

 To be precise about what that means: a US guest traveling abroad can still receive texts if their phone has data or roaming.
 But guests with non-US phone numbers, the London aunt, the groom's family in Mexico City, the college friend in Sydney, sit outside what WedTexts guarantees.
 For a fully domestic wedding, that may never matter.
 For a destination wedding, or any wedding with international family, it is the first question to settle, and their site settles it against that use case.

-Dearest Guest delivers to guests anywhere in the world, and times each message to the guest's local time zone.
+Dearest Guest delivers worldwide and times each message to the guest's local time zone.
 About three quarters of our couples host destination weddings, so international delivery is not an edge case here.
-It is the default.
+It is the craft.

 A note on momentum